loss due to medication is a real problem in today's world. That's

 all the risks involved, when the doctor initially prescribed that medication.

-The first responsible for hair loss due to medication are we, the humans.
-Unfortunately, humans are making medications for every ailment that we have, unaware of all the side effects that these medications are causing.
+The first responsible for hair loss due to medication are we, humans.
+Unfortunately, scientists are making medications for every ailment that we have, unaware of all the side effects that these medications are causing.
 Or they know it, but they go ahead with their plans.

 On the one hand, we make medications that help fight a disease, but on